-This second post marking Open House London on 16-17 September offers a broadly chronological, whistle-stop tour of the municipal seats of government featured, in various forms – some grand, some humble – this weekend.
-(Open House venues are picked out in bold; the links related to previous blog posts.)
+My first post marking Open House London 2018 offers a broadly chronological, whistle-stop tour of the municipal seats of government featured, in various forms – some grand, some humble – on the weekend of 22-23 September.
+(Open House venues are picked out in bold; the links relate to previous blog posts.)

 It’s appropriate then to begin with the oldest and one of the most impressive of these, the City of London Guildhall and its present Grand Hall, begun in 1411 – the third largest surviving medieval hall in the country.
 Externally, it’s probably the 1788 grand entrance by George Dance the Younger in – with apologies to contemporary sensibilities – what’s been called Hindoostani Gothic that is most eye-catching.
 The adjacent Guildhall Library and Art Gallery are also open to view – great facilities along with others provided the City but, as the Corporation is hardly a triumph of democracy, we’ll move on.

 At the other end of the scale what is now the Vestry House Museum in Walthamstow is a modest affair.
 It started life in the mid-18th century as a workhouse but included a room set aside for meetings of the local vestry.
 It was later adapted as a police station before becoming a very fine local museum in 1930.
 If you can’t make Open House, do visit it and Walthamstow Village at another time.

 The Old Vestry Offices in Enfield, a small polygonal building built in 1829, originally housed the local beadle – responsible for local enforcement of the Poor Law – and then, until the 1930s, a police station.